Family Guy: Back to the Multiverse

 Family Guy: Back to the Multiverse is an action-adventure third-person shooter video game developed by Heavy Iron Studios and published by Activision.
-The game is based on the American animated television series Family Guy, most notably the episode "Road to the Multiverse", and was also a continuation of the episode "The Big Bang Theory".
-It also featured the return of Stewie's evil half-brother Bertram, who was killed in the show.
+The game is based on the American animated television series Family Guy, primarily the episode "Road to the Multiverse", as well as the episode "The Big Bang Theory".
 The game was released in North America on November 20, 2012, in Australia on November 21, 2012, and in Europe on November 23, 2012, for Microsoft Windows, PlayStation 3, and Xbox 360.
+Versions for Nintendo 3DS and Wii were planned but canceled.
 It was the first Family Guy console game since Family Guy Video Game! in 2006.

 Upon release, Family Guy: Back to the Multiverse received negative reviews.
-While praise fell towards its humor, characters, and return of the original cast, the game was criticized for its gameplay, graphics, and story.
+While praise fell towards its humor, characters, and voice acting, the game was criticized for its gameplay, graphics, and story.
 When the game was available for pre-order, people who pre-ordered the game received a special level, based on Aliens: Colonial Marines, another video game based on the Aliens trademark also owned by 20th Century Fox, which was released the next February to similar negative reception.

 In December 2014, Family Guy: Back to the Multiverse was removed from Steam.